HarshitaJangde/HarshitaJangde/README.md

 ## 👩‍💻 About Me

 I am a passionate and driven **Software Developer** and **Data Analyst** who thrives on designing efficient solutions and transforming data into actionable insights.
-With a strong foundation in both front-end and back-end technologies, as well as machine learning, I excel at building robust applications and analyzing complex datasets.
+Building on my experience with front-end and back-end technologies and an interest in machine learning, I am continually learning to develop reliable applications and improve at analyzing complex datasets.

 I am always eager to tackle new challenges, collaborate on innovative projects, and contribute to real-world impact through technology.

 ---